imraldi 40 mg Injection reviews | Uses, Dosage, Side Effects & Precautions

 also been reported in patients treated with anti-TNF inhibitors

-including adalimumab.
+including adalimumab. - In

 a prospective clinical study evaluating the use of another